top of page

 The noun 'messenger' has a straightforward etymology, rooted in its role as a conveyer of messages.
 It traces its origins to Middle English, where it was known as 'messager,' and earlier to Old French as 'messagier,' both derived from the Latin term 'missus,' which means 'a sending' or 'a dispatch.'
 This Latin word is related to the verb 'mittere,' which means 'to send.'
 A messenger, therefore, is an individual or entity entrusted with the task of sending or delivering messages, information, or communications from one person or party to another.
 The etymology of 'messenger' underscores the essential function of communication and the intermediary role that messengers have played throughout history in facilitating the exchange of information and messages between distant parties.

-Quiz: Find the meaning of the noun messenger:
+Find the correct meaning of the noun messenger:

 Try Again!